eastoncrowther/startup/README.md

 ### Key features

-- Describe your key feature
-- Describe your key feature
-- Describe your key feature
+- Secure login over HTTPS
+- Ability to see both players scores in real time
+- Buttons for each player to make a selection: confess, don't confess
+- Wins and losses from previous games are persistently stored
+- Ability to play against an automated opponet

 ### Technologies

 I am going to use the required technologies in the following ways.

-- **HTML** - Description here
+- **HTML** - Uses correct HTML structure for application.
 - **CSS** - Description here
 - **React** - Description here
 - **Service** - Description here